riipandi/stackup/README.md

 The LEMP software stack is a group of software that can be used to serve dynamic web pages and web applications.
 This is an acronym that describes a Linux operating system, with an Nginx web server.
-The backend data is stored in the MySQL/MariaDB database and the dynamic processing is handled by PHP and or Python.
+The backend data is stored in the MySQL/MariaDB database and or PostgreSQL as optional, and the dynamic processing is handled by PHP and or Python.

 ## Prerequisites

-You will need a fresh installed Debian 9 server with a root user.
+- Fresh installed Debian 9 server with a root user.
+- Domain with already pointed IP address to that server.

 ## Usage